 Change.
 There’s a lot about it being bandied about in the political sphere where, as I mentioned, it comes easy enough.
 Less so, much less so, when it comes to the change of the heart.

-And a change of the heart is, I suppose, what I've finally gotten out of the whole long, sad, sorry and sordid tale.
-In the weeks since this happened I won't pretend that the deep and black well in my heart has somehow been back-filled by God, made whole in some miraculous moment.
-I don't think God does plumbing like that.
+And a change of the heart is, I suppose, what I’ve finally gotten out of the whole long, sad, sorry and sordid tale.
+In the time since this happened, I won’t pretend that the deep and black well in my heart has somehow been back-filled by God, made whole in some miraculous moment.
+I don’t think God does plumbing like that.
 He probably sub-contracts it out to free-will and leaves the heavy lifting up to you.
-I do know that I've managed to cap that dark well at last and am busy carrying in stones to keep the lid on.
+I do know that I’ve managed to cap that dark well in my soul and am busy carrying in stones to keep the lid on.

 Just as well because I’m not going to drink from that bitter water again.
 You need the power of a lie to work that pump, and once you know the truth about yourself you’ve got no handle to work it with.
 But I’m going to keep piling on the stones.
 Just in case.